gard-projects/machine-learning/LinearRegression/README.md

 **NB!** Note the location where you may store the CSV files can be different, in that case just replace the location in the `read_csv(...)` with your respective path.

 # Creating the model structure
+**NB!** I assume you have some grasp of classes in Python, thus I will not elaborate on this syntax.
 To make the coding experience easier I make use of Python classes.
+Our constructor takes in two arguments, **epochs** and **learning_rate** $\alpha$.

 The next question is what is needed for creating a linear regression model?

-1. `fit(X_features, y)`: the main function of our model, estimates the weights of our network given the training dataset
+1. `fit(self, X_features, y)`: the main function of our model, estimates the weights of our network given the training dataset
-2. `standardize(X)`: standardizes the data, by subtracting the mean and dividing by the standard deviation
+2. `standardize(self, X)`: standardizes the data, by subtracting the mean and dividing by the standard deviation
-3. `predict(X)`: computes an estimated response given the features design matrix X, and model weights $\theta$
+3. `predict(self, X)`: computes an estimated response given the features design matrix X, and model weights $\theta$
-4. `cost_function(X,y)`: computes the distance score using mean squared error (MSE), we is appended to our `cost_history` array
+4. `cost_function(self, X,y)`: computes the distance score using mean squared error (MSE), we append this loss value to our `cost_history` array
-5. `gradient(X, y, n)`: computes the gradient of the given cost function
+5. `gradient(self, X, y, n)`: computes the gradient of the given cost function
-6. `r_square(X, y)`: computes the coefficient of determination, useful for metric for understanding how well the model performs
+6. `r_square(self, X, y)`: computes the coefficient of determination, useful for metric for understanding how well the model performs

-Do not worry if you do not understand everything yet, we will go through each function in the list.
+Do not worry if you do not understand everything yet, we will go through each component of the list.

 ## Fitting the data
+As described briefly earlier, we use the `fit(...)` function as our main method of running the model.